ShawnLess/Personal/_projects/4_YiTian710.md

     <img class="three" src="{{ site.baseurl }}/assets/img/Initial_Team.png" alt="" title="Initial Team"/>
 </div>
 My mission is to ensure:
+* High level SoC arhictecture/feature to ensure final product meets the requirement  ==> <strong> We did it!
+Commercialized in one short. </strong>
 * Succeed in one tapeout                  ==> <strong> We did it!
 Mass Production in One shot </strong>.
-* Commercial landing within shortest time ==> <strong> Mass Production in 12 months after bringup  </strong>.
+* Commercial landing within shortest time ==> <strong> We did it!
+Mass Production in 12 months after bringup  </strong>.

 #### I endeavored in following aspect to achieve this goal:
-1. <strong> Team Building: </strong> Build the entire system software team and stack from 0.
+1. <strong> System Software Team Building: </strong> Build the entire system software team and stack from 0
-2. <strong> Pre-Silicon: </strong> system level validation and workload adoption with full software stack.
+2. <strong> Pre-Silicon Architecture Ratification & Validation: </strong> Conduct end to end system level validation to ensure SoC meets the spec.
 3. <strong> Post-Silicon: </strong>
     * Production feature development (DDR5/PCIe/Out-of-Band Management/RAS/Power & Thermal).
     * Chip bringup in 72 hours.